 Lectures will not simply repeat what is said in the texts, but will supplement and reinforce the material.
 Examinations will cover material from both texts and lectures.

 Quizzes in lecture are part of your examinations grade (see above).
 Quizzes will be frequent but brief, designed to reinforce your learning of material that you prepared for that day or that is treated in lecture.
-Quizzes may happen at any time during the period.
 Your five lowest quiz grades (plus any you missed for an excused absence) will be dropped in calculating your overall quiz grade.

 The discussion sections are discussion sections, not drill sections or supplementary lectures, and they require your active participation.
-Come to them prepared to discuss the readings and pieces listed for that day and for the preceding lectures, to share your answers to the study questions related to those readings and pieces, and to review work assigned previously.
+Come to them prepared to discuss the readings and pieces listed for that day and for the preceding lectures, and to review work assigned previously.
 You will be expected to comment on the history, style, and compositional technique of the assigned works and on the material presented in the lectures and readings.
 There will also be quizzes and written and oral assignments for sections, all reflected in your section grade.

 You should plan to spend about eight hours each week reading the texts, listening to the music, and reviewing.
 Keep up with the assignments, and do not wait to cram for the exams.
 You are advised to listen to each assigned piece several times, both when we first consider it and again when preparing for the exams.
 The better you know these pieces, the easier it will be to identify and discuss them on quizzes and exams, to identify and discuss similar works we have not studied (the "unknown" excerpts on quizzes and exams), and to write essays in which the pieces serve as examples for broader issues.

 There is a website for HWM and NAWM, including chapter outlines, review quizzes, and many other resources.
 The code in your copy of HWM gives you access to the site.
 The URL is www.wwnorton.com/musichistory.